Dark-eyes888/DQN_Lunar_lander/README.md

 pip install -r requirement.txt
 ```

 This is a Deep Reinforcement Learning repository.
-Describing implications of DQN reinforcement learning alorithms for lunar lander.
+It describes the implementation of DQN reinforcement learning alorithm for lunar lander.

 This method implication is described by youtuber: Machine learning with phil.